 It is estimated that books and supplies will cost approximately \$450 per year.
-Because AJR does not have a residency requirement and because AJR attempts to accommodate the needs of both full-time and part-time students, AJR does not operate any housing or food services.
-The AJR student community tends to be varied in terms of where students live and how they actually commute or whether they study as distance learners, and, therefore, costs vary considerably.
-Because of this varied nature of our student body, it is difficult to estimate personal expenses and the costs of accommodations available in the community.
+Because AJR conducts almost all classes online AJR does not operate any housing or food services.
+The AJR student community tends to be varied in terms of where students live and therefore costs vary considerably for attending Retreat and Intensive.